dendenxu/fast-gaussian-rasterization/readme.md

 - Minimize stalls (minimize explicit synchronizations between GPU and CPU).
   - Enabled by using `non_blocking=True` data passing and moving sync points to as early as possible.
   - Boosted by the fact that we're sorting on the GPU, thus no need to perform synchronized host-to-device copies.

+**Why does a global sort work?**

+The OpenGL specification is somewhat vague but there's this reference:
+(in the 4th paragraph of section 2.1 of chapter 2 of this specification: https://registry.khronos.org/OpenGL/specs/gl/glspec44.core.pdf)

+> Commands are always processed in the order in which they are received, although there may be an indeterminate delay before the effects of a command are realized.
+This means, for example, that one primitive must be drawn completely before any subsequent one can affect the framebuffer.

+Thus if the order of the data in the vertex buffer (or as specified by an index buffer) is back-to-front, and alpha blending is enabled, you can count on OpenGL to correctly update the framebuffer in the correct back to front order.

 - [ ] TODO: Expand implementation details.